shuozhixu/CMS-EAM_2025/README.md

 The first question we aim to answer is:

 - [1] In the first method, are the two chemical potential differences unique for a specific MEA?
-	- If not, do they affect the WC parameters and generalized stacking fault energies (GSFEs) differently?
+	- If not, do they affect the Warren-Cowley (WC) parameters and generalized stacking fault energies (GSFEs) differently?

 for that, we will use NbTaTi and TaVW as examples.
 This is done in [another project](https://github.com/tannercabaniss/Comp_Mat_Sci_Proj_Help).

 The second question we aim to answer is:

 - [2] Do the two methods yield the same WC parameters?
-	- If not, why?
-Could it be because the energy converges faster in one method than the other?
-	- If not, do they affect the GSFE differently?
-Which method is better?
-How do we define "better"?

-for that, we will use MoNbTa, MoNbV, NbTaV, and NbVW as examples.
-We will also study how different WC parameters affect the melting point of MoNbTa, following [a previous project](https://github.com/shuozhixu/MSMSE_2024).
+According to [Chu et al.](https://doi.org/10.1016/j.actamat.2023.119385), the two methods yield similar WC parameters.
+Let's double check it here for MoNbTa and NbVW, in terms of WC parameters, GSFE, and melting point.

 The next three questions we aim to answer are: